foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 ## Building toolchain for Windows

+### Preparation for building ARC cross-toolchain for Windows host

 To build a toolchain for Windows hosts it is recommended to do a "Canadian cross-compilation" on Linux, that is a toolchain for ARC targets that runs on Windows hosts is built on Linux host.
 Build scripts expected to be run in